 - Weight5 pounds

-If you want a combination of both cool air and misting water to stay comfortable this summer, the Arctic Cove 18V Speed Fan with Water Mister is the only choice.
-Perfect for giving you a respite from intensive work and projects, the misting feature keeps you refreshed, while you can set the fan speed to counter the heat to suit the temperature.
+If you want a combination of both cool air and misting water to stay comfortable this summer, the Arctic Cove 18V Speed Fan with Water Mister is the answer.
+Perfect for giving you a respite from intense work and physically demanding projects, the misting feature keeps you refreshed while the fan keeps your space cool.